 Projectiles

-As projectiles, I’ve used properly cut iron nails (look at the photos below).
-The biggest one was made of 7 mm steel rod and I achieved the best results with it.
-You can use every ferromagnetic you want, like nails, screws, bearing balls and so on.
+I made my projectiles from various pieces of steel rods and nails.
+The largest one was made from a 7 mm steel rod, and I achieved the best results with it.
+You can use any ferromagnetic material you want, such as nails, screws, bearing balls, and so on.

 Experiments

-I calculated the speed and initial kinetic energy of the projectile.
+I calculated the approximate speed and initial kinetic energy of the projectile.
 I shot it from the balcony (5.5 m above the ground).
-It reached the ground from the balcony, so the initial speed was at least 28.7 m/s (103.4 km/h), energy 2.0 J (projectile weight 5 g).
+It touched the ground 30.4 m from the balcony, so the initial speed was at least 28.7 m/s (103.4 km/h), with energy of 2.0 J (projectile weight 5 g).